 Chronic obstructive pulmonary disease (COPD) involves the gradual, progressive narrowing of airways over time, but unlike asthma, these changes are not reversible.
 The associated tissue pathology may arise from cigarette smoke, other environmental exposures, and/or genetic disposition, such as in alpha-1 antitrypsin deficiency.
 Progression of COPD may slow sufficiently to allow psychological and social adjustment to the illness, though depression still arises in approximately 20% to 25% of cases, a rate higher than found in the general population.6,7 One study of elderly patients with COPD found rates of clinical depression above 40%.8 Mood may also be acutely worsened by episodic complications of the disease, including infections, hospitalizations, and the need for supplemental oxygen.
 While depression does not directly correlate with pulmonary function (e.g., percent expected FEV1), there is evidence that mood tends to worsen with advancing stages of disease.9

 Cystic fibrosis (CF) arises from one of many autosomal recessive mutations in the CF transmembrane conductance regulator (CFTR) gene.
 As a consequence, sodium and chloride balance is disturbed across epithelial membranes, most critically in the lungs but also in the liver and pancreas.
-Diabetes, infertility, and gastrointestinal malabsorption with subsequent malnutrition are all typical complications of CF, ...
+Diabetes, infertility, and gastrointestinal malabsorption with subsequent malnutrition are all typical complications of CF, though ...